Meerkat Manor: The Story Begins: Production

 Meerkat Manor normally films episodes using a crew of only two or three people to avoid disturbing the meerkats; the film was shot over two years at the Kuruman River Reserve, where the Kalahari Meerkat Project that the meerkats are a part of is based, and employed a much larger crew.
 Breaking from the series' pure documentary format, the film does not include footage of the project meerkats depicted in the story.
 Instead, wild meerkat "actors" represented Flower and her family; Flower was depicted by approximately eight female meerkats.
 The camera crew sought out appropriately aged meerkats for each scene, then filmed them until they behaved in ways the script required.

 While the majority of the meerkats filmed were partially habituated, the cinematographers had to move carefully to avoid scaring the animals.
 The crew used radios to keep in contact with one another as they followed the meerkat groups around.
 Although the park normally prohibits low-flying aircraft, the production crew was given permission to film for three days using a low-flying helicopter.
 Mounted to its front underside was a new type of camera that was not affected by the shaking of the helicopter.
-Full-color scenes depicting the birth of meerkat pups were obtained by filming captive meerkats at the Cotswold Wildlife Park in the United Kingdom.
+Colour scenes depicting the birth of meerkat pups were obtained by filming captive meerkats at the Cotswold Wildlife Park in the United Kingdom.

 Because of the viewer backlash Animal Planet received for allowing meerkats from the Meerkat Manor series to die, the producers of the film debated including the filmed death of a young meerkat who was bitten by a snake.
 They questioned whether viewers would understand that the meerkats were wild animals and that human interference would disrupt the animals' natural life cycles.
 In addition, to avoid disrupting the research, crews are only allowed to film within the research area under a strictly enforced agreement not to interfere with the meerkats' lives.
 The producers ultimately included the scene, but the meerkat's cries for help as it lay dying were edited out.
 Other meerkat deaths depicted were reenactments.
 For Viale's death scene, the crew rigged a camera mounted on a platform on the side of a truck.
 Robin Smith, the film and series main cinematographer, hung partially out of the truck to hold the camera steady, giving the visual impression of a truck bearing down on a meerkat.
 To provide bird and snake footage, professional handlers were employed, ensuring the meerkats were not deliberately put in danger.

 In 2007, the real Flower was killed by a snake bite—before the film and the third series of Meerkat Manor had finished shooting.
 According to Executive producer Mick Kaczorowski, Flower's death imposed the need for a "bigger" ending to the film than the producers originally planned; Flower's death was addressed and the coda added.